ericsonga/APCSAReview/_sources/Tests/test4.rst

           Dog has a speak method that returns “Woof” Pig doesn’t have a speak method
-          Cow has a speak method that returns “Moo”
+          Cow has a speak method that returns “Moo” Cat has a speak method that returns "Meow"

     .. mchoice:: pe4_17